aarya-pillai/customer-satisfaction-analytics-pipeline/README.md

 ---

+# Project Inspiration
+The idea for this project actually came from a personal online shopping experience.
+I once ordered an AULA F75 keyboard through Amazon specifically with Prime delivery, but the order was delayed for several days and eventually declared lost after multiple conversations with customer service.
+I was extremely disappointed and was planning on writing a horrible review.
+Luckily for Amazon, thanks to an awesome Amazon customer service rep, I was refunded the original amount and had a replacement order placed (for free).

+A few days later, the replacement arrived.
+And then a few days after that, somehow, the original “lost” package showed up too?!
+What started as a frustrating delivery experience ended with me being extremely satisfied, despite the fulfillment process itself going completely wrong.
+Suddenly the experience I was ready to rate horribly didn't feel so horrible anymore.

+That change in my own satisfaction made me curious about what actually drives customer satisfaction in an e-commerce experience, and which operational factors have the biggest impact on it.
+And that's where this project started.
+---

 ## Business Problem

 Customer satisfaction varies significantly across orders, but it is not immediately clear which operational and transactional factors are associated with higher or lower satisfaction.